wyphan/wyphan.github.io/about.md

 | ![Photo]({{ "/assets/img/wileamyp-portrait.jpg" }}){: width="100" } | **Wileam Yonatan Phan** <br/>2009-2014, S.Si., Physics @ [Universitas Indonesia][fsk-ui] <br/>2016-2021, MS, Physics @ [University of Tennessee, Knoxville][phys-utk] <br/> [Google Scholar][googlescholar] <br/> [ORCID][orcid] <br/> [Curriculum Vitae][cv]
 |

 Just a lowly, scatter-brained software engineer / computational physicist, trying to break into the world of high-performance scientific computing.
+A natural polyglot, both in human languages and programming languages.

 If you're into social media, send me a friend request at my (rarely updated) [Facebook page][fb] or [LinkedIn profile][linkedin].
 Please note that I vet my friend requests and usually only accept requests from people that I actually know in real life.
 I am not on Twitter or Instagram.